This month's activities

 Click Here

-Please enjoy this preview of FPC Virtual Connection for the Fourth Sunday after Epiphany at First Presbyterian Church 1793
+Please enjoy this preview of FPC Virtual Connection for the Fourth Sunday of Lent at First Presbyterian Church 1793

 We hope you’ll join us for 10:30 a.m.
 Worship.